ElieMelki/BRSerialization/README.md

 ```

 As you can see the Customer Object is transformed to NSDictionary.
 Properties with basic data types like identifier and name stays with same data type.
-Properties with NSURL complext datatype like websiteURL and contactURL ended up beeing converted to NSString.
+Properties with NSURL complex datatype like websiteURL and contactURL ended up being converted to NSString.

-Now Deserializing The NSDictionary result will convert it back to complex object.
+ Deserializing The NSDictionary result will convert it back to complex object.

-How to configure BRObjectSerialization to achieve the above result.
+This How to configure BRObjectSerialization to achieve the above result.

 ```
+@implementation Customer

-+ (id<BRISerialization>) serialization
++ (BRObjectSerialization *) serialization
 {
     Class clazz = [Customer class];